Stan Fortuna: Career

 Father Fortuna spends most of his time preaching and doing concerts in the United States, Canada, Africa and Europe.
 During 2008 he performed at World Youth Day, Australia, participated in an international conference at the Divine Retreat Center in India and was keynote speaker at the Diocesan Youth Conference in Victoria, British Columbia.
+In 2025, he continues to perform concerts, to speak at retreats and missions as well as lead an annual pilgrimage to Poland and Rome, following in the footsteps of St. John Paul II.